On the quantitative isoperimetric inequality in the plane with the barycentric distance: Preliminaries

-\begin{rem} In the sequel we will use the set $D$ given by two balls of area $\frac{\pi}{2}$, connected by a segment whose length is equal 2.
+\begin{rem} In the sequel we will use the set $D$ given by two balls, each one of area $\frac{\pi}{2}$, connected by a segment of length 2, whose direction passes through their centers.
 We will call it dumbbell.
 We observe that its Minkowski perimeter counts twice the length of the segment and therefore

 where $S$ is the stadium of the above theorem. \end{rem}